Full Show Notes

 It can be problematic if parents fail to perceive their teens’ strengths as viable.
 In this episode we talk about the misconception that our teens don’t do anything, and how we can recognize our teens’ interests as valuable.
 Whether it’s surfing, studying, or listening to music.

 Jenifer also illuminates how teens can learn to play to their strengths.
 One method we discuss is encouraging teens to pick out the chores that they feel confident tackling.
 Another strategy we get into is paying close attention to the working world around us.
-When we teach our teens to ask how many different types of jobs we can spot in one place, and think about what it takes to get those jobs, we open up a great conversation about strengths.
+When we teach our teens to ask how many different types of jobs we can spot in one place, think about what it takes to get those jobs, and even who to partner with for success, we open up a great conversation about strengths.
 And, we talk about how to ask our teens to find a better alternative to showcases their skills, without being judgmental.

 That’s Not All!